RenderToolbox/mMitsuba/README.md

 # Get Started
 To get started, clone this repository and add it to your Matlab path.

-# TODO: update the rest
-The rest of this document was copied from our mPbrt documentation.
-BSH is planning to keep the outline the same, but update the content for mMitusba...as soon as he writes it!

-See the example script at [examples/exampleOfAPbrtFile.m](https://github.com/RenderToolbox3/mPbrt/blob/master/examples/exampleOfAPbrtFile.m).
-You should be able to run this script right away and produce a PBRT scene file like [this one](https://github.com/RenderToolbox3/mPbrt/blob/master/examples/exampleOfAPbrtFile.pbrt).
+See the example scripts at [examples/simpleScene.m](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/simpleScene.m) and [examples/moreComplexExample.m](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/moreComplexExample.m).
+You should be able to run these right away and produce Mitsuba scene file like [this simple one](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/simpleScene.xml) and this [more compled one](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/moreComplexExample.xml).

-The idea of this example script is to reproduce the "official" example scene file from the [pber-v2 file format documentation](http://www.pbrt.org/fileformat.html).
+These examples reproduces scenes from section 6 of the [Mitsuba documentation](https://www.mitsuba-renderer.org/docs.html) (version 0.5.0).

 # The API
 The mPbrt API is based on a Scene which contains Elements and Containers.
 These are written as Matlab [Classes](http://www.mathworks.com/help/matlab/object-oriented-programming.html).